fission/docs.fission.io/docs/content/contributing/_index.en.md

 images.
 {{% /notice %}}

-You'll need the `go` compiler and tools installed, along with the [glide dependency management tool](https://github.com/Masterminds/glide#install).
+You'll need the `go` compiler and tools installed.
 You'll also need [docker](https://docs.docker.com/install) for building images.

-The server side is compiled as one binary ("fission-bundle") which contains controller, poolmgr and router; it invokes the right one based on command-line arguments.
+The server side is compiled as one binary ("fission-bundle") which contains controller, executor, router and all other core components; it invokes the right one based on command-line arguments.

-To clone the repo, install dependencies and build `fission-bundle`:
+To clone the repo, install dependencies and build `fission-bundle` container image:

 {{% notice tip %}}
 If you want to build the image with the docker inside